benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 We visit some of these beaches regularly, but loads are completely new to me.
 No strict rules, I’m going to include beaches I’ve visited recently, to give myself a head start.

-- Beaches visited: 26 of 41 (63%)
+- Beaches visited: 26 of 41 (63%) 🏖️
-- Longest continuous stretch: 9 beaches
+- Longest continuous stretch: 9 beaches 📏
-- Seals spotted: 5 (at Broughton, Langland and Worm's Head)
+- Seals spotted: 5 (at Broughton, Langland and Worm’s Head) 🦭
-- Favourite beach: Overton Mere
+- Favourite beach: Overton Mere ⭐️

 ***